Cottonwood canyons road Resources //

 There are three designated overnight parking areas in the Town of Alta, Utah.
 Overnight parking in the town outside of these areas is prohibited.

 There are seasons during which designated campgrounds in Big Cottonwood Canyon (Spruces, Jordan Pines, Redman) and Little Cottonwood Canyon (Tanners Flat and Albion Basin) are open and closed.
-Visit the Uinta Wasatch-Cache National Forest Salt Lake Ranger District website for campground status updates.
+Visit the Uinta Wasatch-Cache National Forest (UWCNF) Salt Lake Ranger District website for campground status updates.
 The USDA Forest Service also has a specific order which prohibits camping alongside the roadway on Forest Land.

 WINTER WEATHER MAINTENANCE AND SNOW PLOW INFORMATION